 - Interrogatories – Written questions sent from the plaintiff’s lawyer to the defendant’s lawyer (and vice versa) such as: “State the name and last known address of every nurse who worked on 12/25/2010.”

-- Requests to Produce – Requests to get relevant documents and materials needed by either side from the other such as: Produce all of the photographs taken of plaintiff or his family.
+- Requests to Produce – Requests to get relevant documents and materials needed by either side from the other such as producing all of the photographs taken of the plaintiff or his family.

 - Depositions – This is live testimony given under oath before a trial takes place.
 The lawyers on both sides of a lawsuit get to ask the plaintiff, the defendant, and various witnesses any questions they need to with a court reporter present.

 In most states, the discovery process in a medical case has three stages.
 In the first stage, most of the questions are directed to the parties only – the plaintiffs and the defendants.
 During the second stage the parties will ask questions of all non-party witnesses, such as your family (who may know what happened, or know how the injury has impacted your life), your treating doctors (who know details about your injuries) or other non-party witness (nurses, clerks or anyone who has information about your case).
 The last stage is the expert stage.
 It is at this stage where the parties hire experts to testify in support of their case.
 If an emergency department nurse is being sued, for example, then both sides will hire an emergency department nurse to testify in support of their case.
 In fact, with few exceptions, if the plaintiff doesn’t hire an expert she will lose her case without ever getting a single day in court.
 This is because the law requires an expert to explain the rules of medicine and how they were broken.